-Once you insert your shapes on a slide, you may realize that it's not the perfect size -- did you want it larger, or a wee bit smaller?
-However you want your shapes resized, it's easy to make the size change in a jiffy, right inside PowerPoint 2013.
-Like most Microsoft Office programs, PowerPoint follows the concept of selection, then action -- so the first thing you need to do for a shape that you want resized is to select it!
+Once you insert your shapes on a slide, you may realize that it's not the perfect size.
+Do you want it larger, or a wee bit smaller?
+However you want your shapes resized, it's easy to make the size change in a jiffy, right inside PowerPoint 2013 for Windows.
+Like most Microsoft Office programs, PowerPoint follows the concept of selection, then action—so the first thing you need to do for a shape that you want resized is to select it!
 Any shape that is selected shows several handles, as shown in both the shapes you see in Figure 1.

 Figure 1: Shapes have several handles

 - One white rotation handle over the top-middle handle.
-To learn more see our Rotate Shapes in PowerPoint 2013 tutorial.
+To learn more see our Rotate Shapes in PowerPoint 2013 for windows tutorial.

 Resize by Dragging